Frequently Asked Questions

-- College-level Statistics (Georgia WebMBA® and Master of Logistics and Supply Chain Management)
+- College-level Statistics (online MBA, Master of Logistics and Supply Chain Management, and MMIS)

 Typically, applicants with a business-related undergraduate degree will have completed these courses.
 Contact the Director of Graduate Programs in Business early in the application process to determine the specific foundation courses you need.

-How can I obtain those courses if I need some or all of them?
+How can I obtain the foundation courses if I need some or all of them?

-The WebMBA and online Logistics program offer self-paced, Web-based modules to satisfy any missing foundation requirements.
-Web-based modules are also available to satisfy any missing foundation requirements.
+The online MBA, online Logistics, and online MMIS program offer self-paced, Web-based modules to satisfy any missing foundation requirements.
 A $200 fee is charged per module.
 Please contact the Office of Graduate Programs in Business for purchase instructions.

-Can I transfer graduate course credits into either program?
+Can I transfer graduate course credits into any of these programs?

 How are the programs’ courses taught?

 Students enrolled in the program will use our online courses for all work, including team functions, exams, discussion posts, cases, and simulations.
+The courses combine text materials, case studies, online team projects and assignments, as well as discussions and written project work.
 Students also have access to academic resources, such as an online library.
 Web-ware for conference calls and document sharing is also available.
-Courses are asynchronous.
-No face-to-face or class online meetings are required.
-The courses combine text materials, case studies, online team projects and assignments, as well as discussions and written project work.
-Teams typically decide when members will meet in real-time.
+Courses are asynchronous for the online MBA and online Logistics program with no face-to-face or online class meetings.
+The MMIS program blends asynchronous learning with required synchronous online sessions scheduled from 5:30 to 8:15 pm EST approximately one night every other week of the semester.
 Grades are based on reports, exams, assigned case studies and simulations, and participation in course and team activities.